go-go-golems/prompto/README.md

 it.
 Consequently, this allows users to present both static files (documentation, example data) and dynamic prompts (live commands).

-Safety is paramount.
 As `prompto` doesn’t intrinsically verify the safety of the commands it executes, users are strongly cautioned against employing `prompto` on repositories not under their direct control.

 ## Installation